 Focus on Income not Account Statement Values

-What follows is an important aspect of retirement planning using life insurance that may not be totally obvious to you: the “bucket” of funds that you save all your life will continue to grow even after you start taking tax-free income!
+What follows is an important aspect of retirement planning using life insurance that may not be totally obvious to you: when you use a Life Insurance Retirement Plan (LIRP), the “bucket” of funds that you have saved all your life will continue to grow even after you start taking tax-free income!
 Again, as long as the rate of return on the equity in your policy exceeds the borrowing rate on your loans, your entire bucket will continue to grow even after you start taking income.

 Questions?
 Click the button to schedule a time for us to call you.